Deovandski/Deo-ASPNET5-API-Workshop/README.md

     exec sp_addrolemember 'db_owner', 'Hue'

 This is the user C# is using to do do stuff...
+Also ConfigureConnection has a nice modifier with RuntimeConfiguration to distinguish between Windows vs Linux.
+That helps some, but because we have to deal with the AS400, we will still need to play chair games between db2 vs db2-lnx nugets

 ## Notes